 Applicants must meet specific eligibility criteria, described in program informational materials.
 Applicants must meet eligibility requirements:

 - Be a high school graduate or have a GED certificate.

-- Complete SSC’s Compass Assessment Test and take any courses recommended as a result of the test.
+- Complete SSC’s ACCUPLACER test and take any courses recommended as a result of the test.

-- Complete four eligibility (pre-application) courses – ENG124, PSY121, CHM121, BIO121 and their prerequisites according to the eligibility rules regarding minimum grade, age of course, and number of repeats/drops.
+- Complete four pre-application courses – ENG124, PSY121, CHM121, BIO121 and their prerequisites according to the eligibility rules regarding minimum grade, age of course, and number of repeats/drops.

 - Achieve a GPA of at least a 2.75 for the four eligibility courses.

 - Maintain an overall college GPA of at least 2.00.